telerik/blazor-docs/components/grid/drag-drop.md

 ### Drag and Drop multiple Rows

 You can drag and drop multiple rows in one or between multiple instances of the Grid.
-To enable it, you should set the `SelectionMode` parameter of the TelerikGrid to `GridSelectionMode.Multiple`.
+To enable it, you should set the [`SelectionMode` parameter]({%slug components/grid/selection/overview%}) of the TelerikGrid to `GridSelectionMode.Multiple`.
+Then, if you drag a selected row, you will effectively drag all the selected rows.

-When you select multiple rows the row drag clue will be `N items selected` where `N` is the number of selected rows.
+When you select multiple rows, the row drag clue will be `N items selected` where `N` is the number of selected rows.

 ````Component
 @* Select multiple rows and reorder them in the Grid. *@